3D Object Classification and Biomass Analysis in Agriculture: Precision Through Digital Twins

 Introduction

-Several years ago, we developed a platform for analyzing 3D point clouds, which has since become a market leader.
+Several years ago, we developed a platform for analysing 3D point clouds, which has since become a market leader.
 Pointly enables efficient processing of point clouds and extraction of valuable insights.
 We are now combining our deep expertise in agriculture and plant science with the world of 3D technology to expand our offering.
-Through this unique synergy and the capabilities of Pointly, we are unlocking new potential for precision agriculture.

 Digital Twins in Agriculture

-A digital twin is an exact virtual representation of a real-world object—in this case, a tree or plant.
-By combining 3D scans, multispectral data, and machine learning, each plant can be captured, analyzed, and monitored with high accuracy.
+A digital twin is an exact virtual representation of a real-world object — in this case, a tree or plant.
+By combining 3D scans, multispectral data, and machine learning, each plant can be captured, analysed, and monitored with high accuracy.

 Use Case: Biomass Quantification in Fruit Trees